 makes 6-8 cups

 This savory broth is a great, nourishing light meal.
 Perfect to support your body in the winter whether you're cleansing or not.
-I HATE throwing away vegetables so this is a killer solution: keep a large ziplock bag in the fridge and throw vegetable scraps and stems and ends in there as you cook all week.
-Then add any other veg that looks like it's on its wilty last leg, and make a broth with it!
+I hate throwing away vegetables so this is a killer solution: keep a large ziplock bag in the fridge or freezer and throw vegetable scraps and stems and ends in there as you cook all week.
+Add any other veg that looks like it's on its wilty last leg, and make a broth with it!
 I can't wait to try some other versions with other root vegetables (parsnips, turnips), mushrooms, and maybe even some seaweed.

 If you plan on using this as a base for soup, leave out the garlic and ginger and salt so it remains a bit more neutral (you'll season it when you make soup later).

 You should experiment and use what you have on hand, otherwise this could be too expensive for what it is.
 Unless you are on a juice cleanse at which point you will cut off your right arm for a mugful.